-During the year ended September 30, 2019, the Company issued 4,355,835 Shares having an aggregate value of \$621,999 comprised of: 1,428,570 Shares having a value of \$300,000 issued in connection with the Mangan Acquisition Agreement; and 2,927,265 Shares having a value of \$321,999 issued in connection with the exercise of broker warrants at \$0.11 per Share.
+During the year ended September 30, 2019 ("FY'19"), the Company issued 4,355,835 Shares having an aggregate value of \$621,999 comprised of: (i) 1,428,570 Shares, having a value of \$300,000, issued in connection with the Mangan Acquisition Agreement; and (ii) 2,927,265 Shares, having a value of \$321,999, issued in connection with the exercise of broker warrants with an exercise price of \$0.11 per Share.

-Total project evaluation expenses incurred during the year ended September 30, 2019 were \$5.0 million and total administrative expenditures amounted to \$3.4 million.
-During the fiscal year 2019, the Company made the first option payment of CZK 14 million (\$815,000), through the Czech subsidiary Mangan, on the EPCS Option Agreement and acquired five small parcels of land from the operator of the electrical power station adjacent to the Chvaletice Manganese Project, which fill small gaps in and around the proposed plant site lands owned by EPCS.
-The Company also signed a purchase contract with the Municipality of Trnavka for a 2.96-hectare parcel of land adjacent to the Chvaletice Manganese Project tailings, on which the Company plans to construct a visual and acoustic barrier between Trnavka and the Chvaletice Manganese Project tailings.
+Total project evaluation expenses incurred during FY'19 were \$5.0 million and total administrative expenditures were \$3.4 million.
+During FY'19, Mangan, on behalf of the Company, made the first option payment of CZK 14 million (\$815,000) pursuant to the EPCS Option Agreement.
+The Company also acquired five small parcels of land from the operator of the electrical power station adjacent to the Chvaletice Manganese Project, which fill small gaps in and around the proposed plant site lands owned by EPCS.
+The Company also signed a purchase contract with the Municipality of Trnavka for a 2.96-hectare parcel of land adjacent to the Chvaletice Manganese Project, on which the Company plans to construct a visual and acoustic barrier between Trnavka and the Chvaletice Manganese Project.

-On January 30, 2019, the Company reported the results of the PEA for the Chvaletice Manganese Project, supporting a 25 year project life with strong economics of an after-tax net present value ("NPV") of US\$593 million at a 10% discount rate and a 22.6% IRR, and a pre-tax NPV of US\$782 million at a 10% real discount rate and a 25.2% IRR.
+On January 30, 2019, the Company reported the results of the PEA, supporting a 25 year project life with strong economics of an after-tax net present value ("NPV") of US\$593 million at a 10% discount rate and a 22.6% IRR, and a pre-tax NPV of US\$782 million at a 10% real discount rate and a 25.2% IRR.
 See "Description of the Business - The Chvaletice Manganese Project Preliminary Economic Assessment."
-Based on the results of the PEA, the Company advanced the Chvaletice Manganese Project to the feasibility stage and appointed Tetra Tech Canada Inc. ("Tetra Tech") as the owner's engineering representative for a feasibility study, responsible for overseeing the consultants and service providers in connection with the preparation of a feasibility study, and for the preparation of the NI 43-101/JORC feasibility study report.
-In connection with the feasibility study, the Company also appointed several other key consultants, including BGRIMM Technology Group ("BGRIMM") as the lead process plant engineer.
+Based on the results of the PEA, the Company advanced the Chvaletice Manganese Project to the feasibility stage and appointed Tetra Tech as the owner's engineering representative for the Feasibility Study, responsible for overseeing the consultants and service providers in connection with the preparation of the Feasibility Study, and for the preparation of the NI 43-101/JORC Feasibility Study report.
+In connection with the Feasibility Study, the Company also appointed several other key consultants, including BGRIMM as the lead process plant engineer.

-During fiscal 2019, the Company's technical team began work on the design, engineering, planning and permitting of a high-purity electrolytic manganese metal ("HPEMM") and high-purity manganese sulphate monohydrate ("HPMSM") demonstration plant for the Chvaletice Manganese Project, which is intended to produce bulk, multi-tonne high-purity manganese finished product samples for customer testing, evaluation and qualification.
-Subsequent to fiscal 2019 year-end, the Company entered into a fixed-price, turnkey contract with Changsha Research Institute for Mining and Metallurgy ("CRIMM") for the supply and commissioning of a technology, equipment package for the demonstration plant, which includes performance guarantees, as well as commissioning services and an operator training program.
+During FY'19, the Company's technical team began work on the design, engineering, planning and permitting of the Demonstration Plant, which is intended to produce bulk, multi-tonne high-purity manganese finished product samples for customer testing, evaluation and qualification.
+Subsequent to FY'19 year-end, the Company entered into a fixed-price, turnkey contract with CRIMM for the supply and commissioning of a technology, equipment package for the Demonstration Plant, which includes performance guarantees, as well as commissioning services and an operator training program.